Skip to main content

 For a while producer Steve Lillywhite was a machine.
 From his earlier work with Peter Gabriel to U2, where I first read his name in their liner notes, the guy was at the helm of some incredible albums.
 Then in the summer of '83 a very strange song hit the airwaves.
 "In a Big Country" was big and bombastic and had these melt your face electric bagpipes.
 A lot of people really liked this song.
 It was a big hit going top five here in Canada, and the album went platinum here and in the UK and gold in the US.

 Being the contrarian I treated their hit the way I treated songs by Culture Club.
-I just turned it off or changed that station.
+I just turned it off or changed the station.
 Still there was a begrudging respect.
 These guys were proud Scots and their mix of traditional and rock music was quite frankly pretty freakin' awesome.

 I remember my old roommate playing a cassette copy of their follow up Steeltown that I liked at the time.
 Still, for most people, and I'll have to lump myself in this category too, The Crossing is the album people associate with the band.